amrapalisaha/rice_isp_fork_sa/README.md

 # rice_isp
-Final projects for Rice University Introduction to Scripting in Python on Coursera.
+Final projects for Rice University Introduction to Scripting in Python on Coursera's platform.